0300 140 0022

 DBS checks for taxi drivers: conclusion

-All drivers of taxis and private hire vehicles are eligible for enhanced DBS checks.
+All drivers of taxis and PHVs are eligible for enhanced DBS checks, but they can only be obtained by a third party organisation.

-Licensing authorities will usually require applicants to undergo a DBS check before issuing a licence.
+Licensing authorities will usually require applicants to undergo a DBS check before they issue a licence.

+And that’s about it!
 If you’d like to know more about DBS checks for taxi drivers, get in touch with us today – we’d be more than happy to help out.
+Happy driving!

 Our blogs are advisory in nature and reflect uCheck Limited’s current thinking about best and common practice in the subjects discussed.